martysama0134/how-to-mt2-patcher/README.md

 by martysama0134

 ### INFOs
-1. You need the metin2launch.bin you can find from the latest official GF Metin2 client!
+1. You need the `metin2launch.bin` you can find from the official Metin2 client!
+(I used the latest version)
 1. It works only with 7za.exe v9.
-I tried with 7za.exe v18, but it will keep the old files in the binary.
+I tried with 7za.exe v18, but it will keep the old files inside the binary.
-1. The index.html files for web/ can be dumped by using Save Page WE (Chrome extension)
+1. The real index.html files for web/ can be dumped by using Save Page WE (Chrome extension)
 1. The sourcefiles of mt2lz.exe can be found in [here](https://github.com/martysama0134/mt2lz)
 1. No copyrighted files is present inside this repository.